ASFHyP3/gis-services/image_server/INSTALL.md

 Sudo apt upgrade
 Sudo apt autoremove (optional)

-(accept the default table prompts)
+(accepts the default table prompts)

 Image server is installed and owned by the arcgis username: su to the arcgis user